 Some health conditions can affect the way people see and taste.
-Therefore, extra consideration may need to be taken in the way the food is presented to encourage service users to eat and drink.
-Educating service users and their families about the value of good nutrition and hydration is likely to increase willingness to try new food and improve fluid intake.
+Therefore, extra consideration may need to be taken in the way the food is presented to encourage a resident to eat and drink.

 There are many reasons why a balanced diet and adequate levels of hydration are beneficial.
-In terms of infection control, those service users that are well nourished and hydrated are less likely to get a urinary tract infection.
-These service users are also more likely to heal quicker, therefore, reducing the time they have an open wound which is a potential entry for infection causing microorganisms.
+In terms of infection control, those residents that are well nourished and hydrated are less likely to get a urinary tract infection.
+These residents are also more likely to heal quicker, therefore, reducing the time they have an open wound which is a potential entry for infection causing micro-organisms.

 Hydration does not always have to come from fluids.
 There are lots of foods out there that are not only nutritious, but have a high water content too.
-These foods may be considered when achieving adequate levels of hydration through fluids alone is difficult.
+These foods may be considered when achieving adequate levels of hydration when through fluids alone is difficult.
 Some high water content foods are pictured below: